csuoc/shark_attacks_elnino/README.md

-# Shark attacks dependency on El Niño effects at the American and Australian coastlines
+# Shark attacks dependency on El Niño effects on the American and Australian coastlines

 ### A study of the attacks report during the years 1703-2018
 ![](images/ElNino_animated.gif)